 Combining goat cheese, portobello mushrooms, free-range eggs and spinach all on a whole-grain English muffin, this sandwich is both protein-packed and filled with fiber.

 Spinach is high in iron, another cold-weather must-have.
 Iron deficiency can lead to weakness, fatigue and impaired immune function, making you more susceptible to illness, according to the NIH, so you'll want to pack this sammy with more spinach.

 This recipe combines four breakfast favorites — peanut butter, jelly, oatmeal and muffins — all into one.
 These muffins are perfect for meal prep and make for an excellent breakfast on the go.

 Peanut butter is a great source of vitamin E, another immunity-boosting nutrient.
 In addition to helping strengthen your immune system, vitamin E has antioxidant properties, which can protect you against free radical damage and inflammation, according to the NIH.

 If you're a fan of savory, hearty breakfasts, these ham-and-egg cups take only about an hour to make and will keep you feeling satiated well until lunch.
 A single serving packs about 19 grams of protein and 8 grams of healthy, unsaturated fat.

-If you're looking to steer clear of the flu this winter season, upping your selenium intake may do the trick, and ham is a great source of it.
-Selenium is an essential micronutrient that plays a big role in your immune cell functions, helping fight inflammation and immune-related diseases, according to a September 2018 study published in Nutrients.
+Upping your selenium intake may also help bolster your immune system, and ham is a great source of this essential micronutrient.
+Selenium plays a big role in your immune cell functions, helping fight inflammation, according to a September 2018 study published in Nutrients.